kiranquidwai/kafka-ml-assignment1/README.md

 The Faust processor:

-1. Consumes live events from the Kafka `raw-data` topic
+1. Used live events from the Kafka `raw-data` topic
-2. Loads a pre-trained machine learning model
+2. Loaded a pre-trained machine learning model
-3. Predicts bike rental demand in real time
+3. Predicted bike rental demand in real time
-4. Sends prediction results to the Kafka `predictions` topic
+4. Sent prediction results to the Kafka `predictions` topic

-This satisfies the assignment requirement of using a dedicated Streams API instead of a plain consumer loop.

 ---